 South African authorities say 31 illegal miners killed in explosion in May, only now coming to light

-JOHANNESBURG (AP) — At least 31 people were believed to have died in a gas explosion in a disused mine shaft in South Africa that happened last month but was only now coming to light, authorities said Friday.
+JOHANNESBURG (AP) — At least 31 illegal miners are believed to have died in a gas explosion in a disused gold mine in South Africa that happened more than a month ago but was only now coming to light, authorities said Friday.

-The suspected illegal miners were believed to have been killed on May 18 and most of their bodies were still underground, South Africa’s Department of Mineral Resources and Energy said.

-Authorities were being prevented from sending a search team into the mine to retrieve bodies because there were still dangerously high levels of methane gas in the shaft, the department said in a statement.
+A search operation of the mine was being delayed because methane gas levels were still dangerously high in the ventilation shaft where the miners are thought to have died, the national Department of Mineral and Energy Resources said in a statement.

-It said it was considering various options to “speedily deal” with what was “a unique and strange situation.”

-Illegal prospecting is rife in South Africa’s old gold-mining areas, where miners go into closed and often dangerous mine shafts to dig for deposits.
+The mine in the city of Welkom in the central Free State province was previously operated by South Africa’s largest gold-mining company but had been shut down in the 1990s, the department said.

+The department, which is the South African government ministry responsible for mining, said it was still piecing together the details of the incident, which it believes involved illegal miners from the neighboring country of Lesotho.

 They fled the war in Nigeria's northeast.
 Then bulldozers levelled their homes at a camp in Abuja